storybookjs/marko/docs/configure/overview.md

 ### Configure story rendering

-To control the way stories are rendered and add global [decorators](../writing-stories/decorators#global-decorators) and [parameters](..writing-stories/parameters#global-parameters), you can create a  `.storybook/preview.js` file.
+To control the way stories are rendered and add global [decorators](../writing-stories/decorators#global-decorators) and [parameters](..writing-stories/parameters#global-parameters), create a  `.storybook/preview.js` file.
 This is loaded in the Canvas tab, the “preview” iframe that renders your components in isolation.
 Use `preview.js` for global code (such as [CSS imports](../get-started/setup#render-component-styles) or JavaScript mocks) that applies to all stories.

 The `preview.js` file can be an ES module and export the following keys: